pulkitashara/Custodify/README.md

 ## Features

 ### Completed
+*Note: The screenshots shown here are from the alpha version.
+UI improvements will be implemented in future updates.*
 1. **App List Tracker** - View all apps installed on the child’s phone.
 ![Applist](Screenshots/applist.png)
 2. **Live Location Tracking** - Real-time location updates of the child’s device.